Byrd v. United States

 Byrd v.
-United States, 584 U.S. ___ (2018), was a United States Supreme Court case that held that drivers of rental cars have rights protecting them from unconstitutional searches by police, even if the drivers are not listed on the rental agreement.
+United States, 584 U.S. 395 (2018), was a United States Supreme Court case that held that drivers of rental cars have rights protecting them from unconstitutional searches by police, even if the drivers are not listed on the rental agreement.

 Background

 In mid-2014, Terrance Byrd was driving a rental car along a Pennsylvania highway.
 The car had been rented from Budget Rent a Car by his long-time girlfriend and driven with her consent, but Byrd's name was not listed as an authorized driver of the car on the rental agreement.
 A state trooper with the Pennsylvania State Police, David Long, pulled Byrd over for a small traffic violation, and Byrd's mannerisms raised Long's suspicions.
 Further checks of Byrd's history revealed past criminal convictions and an arrest warrant in New Jersey.
 As Byrd was not listed on the rental agreement, Long initiated a search of the car without Byrd's consent and found several pounds of heroin and body armor in the trunk.
 Byrd was arrested and tried on federal drug charges in the United States District Court for the Middle District of Pennsylvania.

-Byrd's lawyers attempted to have the search of the car dismissed as evidence, as it violated Byrd's rights against unreasonable searches under the Fourth Amendment defined under the motor vehicle exception, but the judge refused to clear it since by the Budget rental contract, Byrd was not an authorized driver and did not have that right.
+Byrd's lawyers attempted to have the search of the car dismissed as evidence, as it violated Byrd's rights against unreasonable searches under the Fourth Amendment defined under the motor vehicle exception, but the judge denied that he had such rights since by the Budget rental contract, Byrd was not an authorized driver.
 Byrd pleaded guilty to the charges but left the option to appeal the conviction.
 He was sentenced to ten years in prison.

 Byrd's lawyers appealed to the United States Court of Appeals for the Third Circuit, which was heard and reviewed in late 2016.
 The Third Circuit acknowledged there was a split among the Circuit Courts as to the right of privacy related to rental cars, and previous cases of the Third Circuit had ruled that such drivers did not have expectations of privacy.
 The Third Circuit upheld the District Court's decision on that basis.